dirigible-io/dirigible-io.github.io/_posts/blogs/2016-01-21-blogs_dirigible_custom_ds_3.markdown

 ####JDBC API
 JDBC is the standard API used by Dirigible internally to integrate data sources and by developers to use them.
 Therefore, you will need a JDBC compliant driver to provision access to a Mongo database.
 Its role is to reconcile the conceptual differences between the relational model centric JDBC API and the NoSQL document store world.

-In Mongo, despite the name ì[Java driver](https://docs.mongodb.org/ecosystem/drivers/java/)î that you will find on Mongo DBís site concerning Java clients, this has nothing to do with JDBC drivers.
+In Mongo, despite the name ‚Äú[Java driver](https://docs.mongodb.org/ecosystem/drivers/java/)‚Äù that you will find on Mongo DB‚Äôs site concerning Java clients, this has nothing to do with JDBC drivers.
 It is a Java client API.
 If you look around for available JDBC drivers for Mongo DB, they are not exactly abundant either.
-Whatís more troublesome here is that virtually all available drivers actually try to translate between Mongo DBís native query language and SQL.
-While this works perfectly well for us in terms of technical integration, it does not comply with our goal to make Mongo DBís developers feel at home in Dirigible, because it would be fairly weird for them to write SQL to query a document database.
+What‚Äôs more troublesome here is that virtually all available drivers actually try to translate between Mongo DB‚Äôs native query language and SQL.
+While this works perfectly well for us in terms of technical integration, it does not comply with our goal to make Mongo DB‚Äôs developers feel at home in Dirigible, because it would be fairly weird for them to write SQL to query a document database.
-To fill this gap and for the sake of this example weíve prototyped a driver that can send native queries encoded as BSON to Mongo DB.
+To fill this gap and for the sake of this example we‚Äôve prototyped a driver that can send native queries encoded as BSON to Mongo DB.
 It is available on [Github](https://github.com/eclipselabs/mongodb-jdbc-driver).

 The fine print?
-Once again, this driver is a prototype and as of the time of this writing thereís still nothing comparable (Meaning happily abusing the JDBC API as a standard protocol for Mongo DB but reusing its own query language).
+Once again, this driver is a prototype and as of the time of this writing there‚Äôs still nothing comparable (Meaning happily abusing the JDBC API as a standard protocol for Mongo DB but reusing its own query language).
 Show some love for it and we will further enhance it.
-The rest of the drivers out there translate to/from SQL, which will work for the InjectedAPI if you are happy with this approach, but not with the Dirigible database tools in the IDEís Database perspective.
+The rest of the drivers out there translate to/from SQL, which will work for the InjectedAPI if you are happy with this approach, but not with the Dirigible database tools in the IDE‚Äôs Database perspective.

 ####Query language
-In order to execute query or update statements from Dirigible, your back-end needs to be able to interpret a formal language that can be encoded in strings because thatís the input it will get.
+In order to execute query or update statements from Dirigible, your back-end needs to be able to interpret a formal language that can be encoded in strings because that‚Äôs the input it will get.
 There are options here, but it would be best to re-use a query language if your database already has one.
 Developers who are already used to it will feel at home and make the best use of the database capabilities.
 Other options, but less desirable for the same reasons, are to translate to and from SQL or other suitable language.
 MongoDB has a concept of query language.
 Queries are BSON encoded documents that are input to the operation [find](https://docs.mongodb.org/manual/reference/command/find/#dbcmd.find).
 Our JDBC driver takes documents in that format as string input to its query operations in the JDBC API, converts internally to BSON documents and invokes the operation find on the Mongo DB Java client.
 The JDBC query operations string input therefore needs to be compliant with Mongo's `find` operation input parameter [specification](https://docs.mongodb.org/manual/reference/command/find/#dbcmd.find).

 ####Result sets